saksham-jain/Lock-Unlock-Laptop-PC-Screen-Using-Face-Recognition/README.md

 Now in Action tab click new and select 'Start a Program' in drop down menu, Then browse the script_runner.bat file and select it.
 Congrats!!
 Works has been done.
 5) Now you just have to check by locking your device.

+Comments has been added in scripts to understand codes.

+### Improvement idea will be appreciated.Thank you in advance.